Correlation and Entanglement partners in Gaussian systems: PPT and Negativity for Gaussian states

 \section{PPT and Negativity for Gaussian states}

 A well-established approach to quantifying bipartite entanglement in Gaussian states is based on the Peres–Horodecki positive partial transpose (PPT) criterion for continuous variable systems~\cite{Simon2000}.
-For large families of Gaussian states, including bisymmetric and one-versus-many-mode partitions, this criterion is both necessary and sufficient for separability~\cite{Serafini2005}.
+For large families of Gaussian states, including one-versus-many-mode partitions~\cite{Werner:2000pxg} and bisymmetric~\cite{Serafini2005} , this criterion is both necessary and sufficient for separability.
 This makes computable measures such as the negativity and logarithmic negativity particularly effective tools to study entanglement in these systems~\cite{VidalNegativity,Plenio2005logneg,Audenaert2003}.

 In this appendix, we will summarize the notions of PPT and Negativity as a way to characterize entanglement in mixed states.

 The \emph{negativity} of a bipartite quantum state $\hat\rho_{{\textsc a} {\textsc b}}$ is defined as